SuyashLakhotia/UniversityNotes/CZ 4042 - Neural Networks/H - Deep Convolutional Neural Networks.md

 ## RMSProp Algorithm

-Adaptive learning rates with annealing usually works with convex cost functions.
-The learning trajectory of a neural network minimizing a non-convex cost function passes through many different structures and eventually arrives at a region that is locally convex.
+Adaptive learning rates with annealing usually works well with convex cost functions.
+However, the learning trajectory of a neural network minimizing a non-convex cost function passes through many different structures before eventually arriving at a region that is locally convex.

 RMSProp uses an exponentially decaying average to discard the history from the extreme past so that it can converge rapidly after finding a convex region.